pdminimal/sandbox/README.md

 Experiments.

 ## Program visualizer
-It is aiming to visualize the runtime process of python, including the implementation of the interpreter.
+It is aiming to visualize the runtime process of python, including an implementation of the interpreter.

 ## Text segmentation
 It is an experimental implementation of my unsupervised text segmentation algorithm which doesn't depend on language-specific grammar knowledge.
-It has a very similar objective as [SentensePiece](https://github.com/google/sentencepiece)
+It has very similar objectives as [SentensePiece](https://github.com/google/sentencepiece).

 ## License